SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 the parameters are implicitly named ``$0``, ``$1``, ``$2``, and so on.
 These names are valid identifiers within the scope of the closure.

-..
-XXX synthesized storage property
+Properties whose storage is managed by a property delegate, as described in :ref:`_Attributes_propertyDelegate`, expose their underlying storage using an identifier whose name is ``$`` followed by the property name.
-   The underlying storage for foo is $foo
+For example, for a property named ``someProperty`` the compiler synthesizes a ``$someProperty`` property that accesses the underlying storage.

 ..
 TR: What's the difference between $foo and $foo.value?